-- 7.7.3.3 The commitment length for CDP can be no longer than the

-Contractor's purchase commitment to the resource designated at

-WAPA's point of receipt. - Monthly Commitments: At least sixty (60) days before the beginning of each Season, the Contractor and the Contracting Officer shall establish the Monthly Energy and Monthly Capacity for the upcoming Season at each Designated Point of Delivery; Provided, however, that Monthly Capacity in any month may not exceed the Contractor's CROD as set forth in Section 7.1.1.
+- 7.7.3.3 The commitment length for CDP can be no longer than the Contractor's purchase commitment to the resource designated at WAPA's point of receipt. - 7.8 Monthly Commitments: At least sixty (60) days before the beginning of each Season, the Contractor and the Contracting Officer shall establish the Monthly Energy and Monthly Capacity for the upcoming Season at each Designated Point of Delivery; Provided, however, that Monthly Capacity in any month may not exceed the Contractor's CROD as set forth in Section 7.1.1.
 The Monthly Energy and Monthly Capacity will be set forth in Exhibit A. Energy or capacity may not be transferred from month to month without revision to Exhibit A. - 7.9 Minimum Hourly Delivery: The Minimum Hourly Delivery shall be 35 percent of the total of the Contractor's CROD, or the Contractor's total load, whichever is less, or as otherwise set forth in Exhibit A. Upon request of the Contractor, the requirement for a Minimum Hourly Delivery may be waived by WAPA, if operating conditions permit.
 At no greater than 2-year intervals, WAPA, in consultation with its Contractors, shall reevaluate, and may revise, the minimum hourly delivery.
 Such revision will be reflected in a revised Exhibit A.

 - 7.10 Operating Reserves: WAPA is able to provide operating reserves for the Contractor for AHP.
-To the extent that the Contractor's CDP or WRP from a third-party purchase includes the provision of operating reserves, WAPA shall allow the Contractor to claim such reserves from any unscheduled portion of CDP or WRP. - 7.11 Designated Point(s) of Delivery and Voltages: Firm Electric Service furnished by WAPA to the Contractor will be delivered at the point(s) and voltage(s) set forth in Exhibit A. Charges and losses will be established as follows: (i) any transmission costs and associated losses incurred in the delivery of AHP to the Designated Points(s) of Delivery described in Exhibit A shall be the responsibility of WAPA, (ii) losses in the delivery of WRP and/or CDP shall be the responsibility of the Contractor, and (iii) any transmission costs and associated losses in the delivery of Firm Electric Service beyond the Designated Point(s) of Delivery shall be the responsibility of the Contractor. - 7.12 Metering: The point(s) of measurement, metering voltage(s), and ownership of metering equipment shall be set forth in the SABPs entered into pursuant to
+To the extent that the Contractor's CDP or WRP from a third-party purchase includes the provision of operating reserves, WAPA shall allow the Contractor to claim such reserves from any unscheduled portion of CDP or WRP. - 7.11 Designated Point(s) of Delivery and Voltages: Firm Electric Service furnished by WAPA to the Contractor will be delivered at the point(s) and voltage(s) set forth in Exhibit A. Charges and losses will be established as follows: (i) any transmission costs and associated losses incurred in the delivery of AHP to the Designated Points(s) of Delivery described in Exhibit A shall be the responsibility of WAPA, (ii) losses in the delivery of WRP and/or CDP shall be the responsibility of the Contractor, and (iii) any transmission costs and associated losses in the delivery of the Designated Point(s) of Delivery described in Exhibit A shall be the responsibility of WAPA, (ii) losses in the delivery of WRP and/or CDP shall be the responsibility of the Contractor, and (iii) any transmission costs and associated losses in the delivery of Firm Electric Service beyond the Designated Point(s) of Delivery shall be the responsibility of the Contractor. - 7.12 Metering: The point(s) of measurement, metering voltage(s), and ownership of metering equipment shall be set forth in the SABPs entered into pursuant to